-Should you buy the Fitbit Versa 2 or the Fitbit Inspire 2?
+Fitbit Versa 2 vs. Fitbit Inspire 2: Which should you buy?

 - Activity + sleep tracking

-- Three band colors
+- Customizable clock faces and band colors

-- No smart assistant
+- No smart pay

 - No built-in GPS

-The Fitbit Versa 2 and the Fitbit Inspire 2 are two of the best Fitbit products.
-When choosing between the two, it boils down to budget, the features you prioritize, and how you plan to utilize your wearable.
-The Versa 2 is a smartwatch, so you're going to get additional features like Amazon Alexa built-in, the ability to store, stream, and play music, Find My Phone app, and hundreds of customizable clock faces and apps that you won't get with the Inspire 2.
+The Fitbit Versa 2 and the Fitbit Inspire 2 are two of the best Fitbit wearables.
+Deciding on which to buy boils down to budget, features, and usage.
+The Versa 2 is a smartwatch, so you're going to get additional features like Amazon Alexa, the ability to store, stream, and play music, and hundreds of customizable clock faces and apps that you won't get with the Inspire 2.

 On the downside, it's more expensive, has a shorter battery life, and a larger, heavier design.
 The Fitbit Inspire 2 is great if you're looking for a basic sleep and activity tracker.
-It features a sleek, lightweight design for a minimalist look, 24/7 heart rate monitoring, and an extra-long battery life of up to 10 days for those who hate constantly charging their wearables.
-Let's break down the specs.
+It features a sleek, lightweight design for a minimalist look, 24/7 heart rate monitoring, and an extra-long battery life of up to 10 days.
+So, which is best for you?

 |Fitbit Versa 2